Manikanta5143/Dolphin/README.md

 Event Aggregator solves this by providing a centralized platform where students can discover, filter, and bookmark opportunities based on their interests and deadlines.

-# Event Aggregator - College Student Opportunity Portal
+# Dolphin - College Student Opportunity Portal

 A full-stack web application that aggregates and displays various opportunities for college students including hackathons, coding competitions, internships, workshops, and conferences.